AP Photo/Gregory Bull, File

 The only reason neither of these attackers killed anyone doesn’t appear to be a lack of desire, particular with regard to the Washington attacker.
 Even if this latest attack was just meant to scare people, that wasn’t the case in the earlier attempt.
 The only person to die in that first assault was the attacker, but that wasn’t because of his refusal to take human life.
 It’s because he got shot before he could kill anyone.

-If the president is going to be told to answer for his rhetoric, it’s time the left be held to the same standard.
-While many on that side of the aisle decry the violence they’re seeing from people like Antifa, far too many lawmakers are still refusing to admit their own culpability.
-If President Trump’s referring to illegal immigration as an “invasion”–a characterization he was hardly the first to use–was sufficient grounds to blame him for El Paso, then Ocasio-Cortez needs to accept responsibility for these ICE attacks first.
+If the president is going to be told to answer for his rhetoric, it’s time the Left be held to the same standard.
+While many on that side of the aisle decry the violence they’re seeing from people like Antifa, far too many lawmakers are still refusing to admit their culpability.
+If President Trump’s referring to illegal immigration as an “invasion”–a characterization he was hardly the first to use–was sufficient grounds to blame him for El Paso, then Ocasio-Cortez needs to accept responsibility for these ICE attacks.